zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Howto_moltemplate.rst

 Building a simple polymer
 """""""""""""""""""""""""
-Moltemplate is particularly useful for building polymers (and other molecules with subunits).
+Moltemplate is particularly useful for building polymers (and other molecules with sub-units).
 As an simple example, consider butane:

 .. figure:: JPG/butane.jpg